annaymj/LeetCode/README.md

 ### Prerequisites
 Install Python3
 ### Contributing
-The above code were written by Anna Yu
+The above code solutions  were written by [Anna Yu](https://www.linkedin.com/in/anna-mengjie-yu-0b4a5929/)